|Download Current EULA (01-May-2022)|

 12.6.
 We shall, in relation to any Personal Data processed in connection with the performance by us of our obligations under the agreement:

-12.6.1. process that Personal Data on the written instructions of the Account Holder (unless otherwise required by law).
+12.6.1. process that Personal Data on the written instructions of the Account Holder (unless otherwise required by law, under which circumstances we will notify you before processing such data, where the law permits such notice) and immediately notify the Account Holder if, in our opinion, such instruction(s) infringes Data Protection Legislation.
 In this respect, the Account Holder authorises each of its Primary Users to provide us with instructions in respect of the relevant Site to which they are associated;

 12.6.2. ensure that it has in place appropriate technical and organisational measures, to protect against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures;

-12.6.3. take reasonable steps to ensure the reliability and integrity of personnel who have access to and/or process Personal Data;
+12.6.3. ensure the reliability and integrity of personnel who have access to and/or process Personal Data;

-12.6.4. not transfer any Personal Data outside of the UK and/or the European Economic Area without the prior written consent of the Account Holder;
+12.6.4. not transfer any Personal Data outside of the UK without the prior written consent of the Account Holder and the following conditions are fulfilled:

-12.6.5. assist the Account Holder, at the Account Holder’s cost, in responding to any request from a Data Subject and in ensuring compliance with its obligations under the Data Protection Legislation with respect to security, breach notifications, impact assessments and consultations with supervisory authorities or regulators;
+12.6.5. assist the Account Holder, at the Account Holder's cost, in responding to any request from a Data Subject and in ensuring compliance with its obligations under the Data Protection Legislation with respect to security, breach notifications, impact assessments and consultations with supervisory authorities or regulators.
+In compliance with this obligation, we will notify you as soon as reasonably practicable in relation to any requests or complaints from Data Subjects, relevant to you, exercising their rights under the Data Protection Legislation;

-12.6.6. notify the Account Holder without undue delay on becoming aware of a Personal Data Breach (as defined in the Data Protection Legislation);
+12.6.6. notify the Account Holder without undue delay on becoming aware of a Personal Data Breach (as defined in the Data Protection Legislation) and, where feasible, not later than 48 hours after becoming aware of it;

 12.6.7. at the written direction of the Account Holder, delete or return Personal Data and copies thereof to the Account Holder on termination of the agreement unless required by law to store the Personal Data; and